Knotweed Species

 - The best and more targeted application time is during late summer, after plants flower but before they begin to yellow.
 This is when the knotweed begins to prepare for winter dormancy by taking nutrients (and therefore the herbicide) into the roots.

-- Targeted timing of treatment is most important, and more chemical application does not equal greater success.
+- Targeted timing of treatment is most important - more herbicide does not equal greater success.

 - Foliar spray: